-Practical non-ideal factors, especially the DPI caused by the mutual coupling between the transmitting antenna and receiving antenna and the delay-amplitude difference among different measurement channels, may introduce seriously negative effects on the system performance of SDR-GBIR.
-Therefore, data preprocessing is important to get rid of these influences before target imaging and displacement measurement.
+In this Section, considering practical non-ideal factors, i.e., the DPI caused by the mutual coupling between transmitting antenna and receiving antenna as well as the delay-amplitude differences among different measurement channels, we establish the signal model for the developed SDR-GBIR system.

-Assuming the transmitting antenna is at its i-th position and the receiving antenna is at its j-th position, where i =1, 2, ..., I (I = 1 for SDR-GB-SAR) and j = 1, 2, ..., J, then the practical received reference signal and measurement signal at the q-th carrier frequency can be expressed as where denotes the DPI component in the measurement channel with $\tau_D^{i,j}$ and $\sigma_D^{i,j,q}$ as its delay and complex amplitude,
+Firstly, assuming the transmitting antenna is at its i-th position and the receiving antenna is at its j-th position, the transmitted signal in the q-th TR routine is modeled as where i = 1, 2, ..., I (I is the number of transmitting position and equals to 1 for SDR-GB-SAR), j = 1, 2, ..., J (J is the number of receiving position), q = 1, 2, ..., Q (Q is the number of carrier frequencies), $f{lo}^{1,q}$ denotes the q-th local oscillator frequency of the transmitter, $\psi_0^{i,j,q}$ denotes the initial phase, $s_0(t)$ denotes the baseband signal, and t denotes time with a sampling interval of $\Delta T$ and a duration of T.